 4. Exercise

-Skills need to be honed, and habits that interfere with life must be systematically eradicated.
+Skills need to be honed, and behaviors that interfere with daily living must be eliminated in a methodical manner.
 All this applies to sociability and shyness.
 Here are some ideas you can use as a kind of workout.

 5. Focus on others

-The problem with shy people is that they think too much about themselves and their impressions of others.
+One of the issues with being shy is that they think too much about themselves and their impressions of others.
 Try to redirect the flow of thoughts away from yourself to others.
 Get interested, ask, empathize.
-When you’re focused on the other person, anxiety about your own behavior fades into the background.
+When you're focused on the other person, anxiety about your own behavior fades into the background.

 6. Try new things

 Get out of your comfort zone.
 Firstly, this step will positively affect your self-esteem, and secondly, it will diversify your life.
-You can enroll in the sports section or art courses.
+You can enroll in sports or art classes.
 Another great option is the improvisation workshops.
 Such activities help to liberate.

 7. Watch your body language

 Making eye contact, correct posture, speaking loudly and clearly, as well as smiling and shaking hands firmly inform others of your confidence and openness.
-Not only that, with these signals, you fool your brain a little and really start to feel freer.
+Not only that, but these impulses deceive your brain a little and really start to feel freer.

 8. Say “no” less often

-Much has been said about the importance of the word “no.” But shy people, on the contrary, should avoid it.
-Their refusal (expressed in both word and action) is often dictated by fear of the unknown and unfounded fear of shame.
+Much has been said about the significance of the word "no." Shy people, on the other hand, should avoid it.
+Their resistance (expressed both verbally and physically) is often dictated by fear of the unknown and unfounded fear of shame.
 If you want to stop being shy, learn to say yes to the opportunities life presents.

 9. Learn to manage anxiety

 Some of the physiological reactions associated with shyness are very difficult to overcome.
 Someone starts to stutter, someone blushes violently, or forget the simplest words.
-It is almost impossible to stop this with one effort of will.
-The ability to quickly relax, for example, with deep breathing, will help to cope with the problem.
+It is nearly hard to put a halt to this with one effort of will.
+The ability to swiftly relax, such as through deep breathing, will help to cope with the problem.

 Also read: 10 Things To Let Go Of To Be Happy